Effective: January 1, 2023

 - Financial Information such as student financial aid information, tax information, bank account number, credit or debit card number, and account balance and payment details.

 - Commercial Information such as details about payments to and from you, other details of products and services you have purchased from us, or purchasing or consuming tendencies or histories.

 - Professional or Employment-Related Information such as your education, training, prior work experience, references, certificate, licensure, or other professional information, military affiliation and status, and post-graduation employment and earnings.

 - Audio and Visual Information such as digital photographs and videos.

-- Technical Information includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.
+- Internet and other electronic network activity information such as internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.

-- Marketing and Communications Information such as marketing campaign data, click throughs, your preferences and consent in receiving marketing from us and our third parties, and your communication preferences.
+- Marketing and Communications Information such as marketing campaign data, click throughs, your preferences and consent in receiving marketing from us and our third parties, email and text communications, and your communication preferences.